Satyam-Maru/MeetAI/README.md

 1.  **Authentication**: Sign up or sign in using your email and password or with your Google account.
 2.  **Create a Room**: Click on the "Create Room" button to open a modal where you can either enter a custom room name or generate a random one.
 3.  **Join a Room**: Enter the room name or paste the invite link into the input field and click "Join Room".
 The input field will validate if the room exists.
-4.  **Waiting Room (for hosts)**: As a host, you'll see a floating "Waiting Room" button that shows the number of participants waiting to join.
-Click on it to open the waiting room modal and approve or reject participants.
+4.  **Host Controls**: As a host, you'll see a floating menu button.
+      * **Waiting Room**: Click the menu button to access the waiting room, where you can approve or reject participants.
+      * **Joined Users**: From the menu, you can also view a list of all participants currently in the room and remove them if necessary.